 Ileen DevaultProfessor of Labor History

 Ileen DeVault is Professor of Labor History at Cornell University’s ILR School in Ithaca, NY, where she teaches classes on labor and working-class history.
 She is also one of the co-chairs of the Equity at Work Initiative of The Worker Institute at Cornell, as well as a member of The Worker Institute Executive Committee.
 She is the author of "Sons and Daughters of Labor" and "United Apart: Gender and the Rise of Craft Unionism," as well as articles.
-Her current research is on issues involving the impact of workers’ family status on their workplace experiences between 1880 and 1930.
+Her current research is on issues involving the impact of workers’ family status on their workplace experiences between 1880 and 1930 and in the present.

 My overall research focus is on the interactions among gender, family, workplace, and community in US history.
 I look at the many manifestations of "family" and their impact for different groups of workers between 1880 and 1930, as well as in present.